-The only equipment that you’ll need is an immersion blender, and a jar or container that is slightly larger than the immersion blender.
+The only equipment that you’ll need is an immersion blender (often called a stick blender), and a jar or container that is slightly larger than the immersion blender.
 Below is a link to the immersion blender that I have.
 It’s an economical option but still very good quality.
 I really like it.

 The link below is an affiliate link, meaning, at no additional cost to you, I will make a commission if you click through and make a purchase.

 How to Make Homemade Mayonnaise with an Immersion Blender

 Step 1 – Add all ingredients except the oil to your immersion blender cup

 Begin by adding the egg yolk, water, mustard, lemon juice and salt into the cup that came with your immersion blender.
 If your immersion blender did not come with a cup just use one that is slightly wider than the immersion blender.
 This is going to be key to making the mayonnaise so don’t use a cup that is too wide.

 Step 2 – Add the oil and let it settle

 The last ingredient you’ll want to add is the oil.
 Once you pour it into the cup let it set for at least 30 seconds to settle.